bebenlebricolo/DruidsCornerApp/Readme.md

 - Install Android SDK Build Tools 32.0.0
 - Install Android SDK CommandLine Tools 7.0 (not latest)

+# Rider configuration
 > Note I had issues with the autocompletion (which never worked on dotnet MAUI projects so far for me on Linux), so I gave a try to Rider from JetBrains and it does the job quite nicely.
 > Just remember to correctly set the Android SDK paths and openjdk11 paths in Rider's settings :
 `Rider > File > Settings ... > Build, Execution, Deployment > Android`
+There is also a required Xamarin plugin required by Rider when working on this app.
+Usually it asks for it itself :smile:.

+## Rider quirks
+Sometimes, Rider will show errors in files whereas everything builds just fine.
+This can be solved by invalidate caches (File > Invalidate caches > check all checkboxes and restart ) -> Also, don't forget to select the right targeted framework when developing (Net X.Y Android).

 # Authentication configuration setup
 This application needs to connect to Firebase in order to perform user authentication / authorization.